The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 **Queen is the single most important action to align to raid buffs**.
 If you're serious about optimizing an encounter, the best place to start is by carefully planning out the timing for your Queen summons to fit as many of her hits as possible into raid buffs.

+## Queen Mechanics

+Pets have slightly different stat modifiers than player characters do.
+Here are some of Queen's quirks, in no particular order:

+* Queen mirrors our raid buffs, including tincture, in real time (with the exception of Dragon Sight).
+* Queen mirrors our debuffs, including damage downs and stuns, in real time (with the exception of Resurrection Sickness).
+* Queen snapshots the player's stats and substats at the time of summoning.
+    * Eating food or using a tincture will force Queen's stats to update.
+* Queen has a 100 DEX modifier instead of the Machinist's 115 DEX modifier.
+* Queen does not benefit from the Party Bonus mainstat buff.
+* Queen does not benefit from the player's racial stat bonuses.

+Altogether, Queen's potency is worth about **89% of the player's potency**.
+For example, the 120 potency Arm Punch is roughly equivalent to 106.8 potency from your direct damaging actions.

+## Summon Timings

+Timing Queen can be a bit tricky due to her long wind-up animation, which lasts about 5 seconds from button press to her first hit.
+Crowned Collider snapshots around 21.5s (90 battery) or 23.5s (100 battery) after you press the button.
+Because of this, you'll need to anticipate buff windows and give your summons some lead time to fit in as much potency as possible.

+In a two minute cycle you can expect to generate 180-190 battery, which is enough for two large queens – one aligned to buffs and one outside buffs.

+If there's a downtime phase in the fight, you need to be strategic about where you use your battery.
+Certain kinds of add phases lend themselves to building gauge so you can spend it all in a big reopener when the boss becomes targetable.
+In these situations, you should make sure to dump battery before the downtime so that you don't overcap.

 ## Battery Manipulation